Tertiary Preparation Program

 The Language Literacy and Numeracy Testing is conducted for all applicants.

-The Language, Literacy and Numeracy test, known as the LLN test, is a test undertaken through the application process.
-It forms part of the entry requirements for the Tertiary Preparation Program and contains questions directly related to the courses of English and Mathematics.
-The test is divided into three sections, English, Math A and Math B.
+What is a Language Literacy and Numeracy Test (LLN): The Language, Literacy and Numeracy test, is part of the entry requirements into the program?
+It contains questions directly related to the courses of English and Mathematics.
+The test is divided into three sections, English, General Mathematics and Mathematical Methods.

 Applying for the Tertiary Preparation Program couldn’t be easier!